-The Company enters into foreign exchange forward contracts to manage their exposure to foreign exchange rate and interest rate.
+The Corporation and its subsidiary enter into foreign exchange forward contracts to manage their exposure to foreign exchange rate and interest rate.

 Derivatives are initially recognized at fair value at the date the derivative contracts are entered into and are subsequently remeasured to their fair value at each balance sheet date.
 When the fair value of derivative financial instruments is positive, the derivative is recognized as a financial asset; when the fair value of derivative financial instruments is negative, the derivative is recognized as a financial liability.